OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Technical Appendix

 \subsection{Full Experiment Results}

-The full results of the experiments conducted on the AIT-LDS dataset are reported in \Cref{tab:ait-results}.
-The table includes the run total time, which consists in the the number of seconds used to generate the graphs starting from the raw log events, for the whole test dataset.
-These values are not directly comparable with each other, due to differences in the backends used to invoke the \glspl{llm}.
+\Cref{tab:ait-results} reports the full results of the experiments conducted on the AIT-LDS dataset.
+The ``Run Total Time'' column values consist in the number of seconds used to generate the graphs starting from the raw log events, for the whole test dataset.
+These timings are not directly comparable among different \glspl{llm}, due to differences in the backends used to run them.